b2io/handbook/hiring-process.md

 ## How We Hire

-We keep track of submissions made via the [jobs page](http://base2.io/jobs) on our website.
+We keep track of submissions made via the a dedicated jobs page (inactive in non-hiring periods) on our website.
 We discuss applicants, as well as people we know who might be interested, during our weekly meeting.
 Once we narrow the pool down to folks we are interested in talking to, we reach out to those applicants and set up a meeting (either in-person or video conference).
 For accommodations related to completing a job application, please contact [info@base2.io](mailto:jobs@base2.io).

 We start by having a few members of the team meet a candidate, and then follow up with a whole-team meeting.
 In both meetings, candidates are welcome to ask questions and get a feel for the team environment.
 We make this handbook available publicly in part so that candidates can get a clear picture of our company during the interview process.